 From 1951 to 1964, during a post-war period marked by scarce and expensive cocoa, Ferrero launched Supercrema, an innovative product made with less cocoa to keep it affordable.
 The Supercrema logo was designed to be attractive and informative, showcasing the product’s features.

 The logo’s stylized diamond shape with soft edges was appealing and easy to remember.
-Its yellowish hue, suggestive of peanut butter and hazelnuts, emphasized the natural ingredients and conveyed a sense of warmth and comfort, resonating with consumers then.
+Its yellowish hue, suggestive of peanut butter and hazelnuts, emphasized the natural ingredients and conveyed warmth and comfort, resonating with consumers at the time.

-The logo’s red letters symbolize strength and energy, reflecting the high energy value of the product.
+The logo’s red letters symbolize strength and energy, reflecting the product’s high energy value.
 Claims of naturalness and high nutritional value on the packaging also influenced consumer choice.

 Ferrero’s company emblem, placed in small letters at the bottom of the logo, represented quality and trust, assuring customers of the high standards of a well-respected manufacturer.
-This strategic placement targeted customers prioritizing knowledge about ingredients and the producer before purchasing.
+This strategic placement targeted customers by prioritizing knowledge of ingredients and the producer before purchase.

 1964 – 1970

-In 1964, Nutella entered the international market with its new name, chosen for its friendly, soft sound, which suggests a diminutive term for “nut.”
-The name is easy to remember and brings to mind warmth, emphasizing the key ingredient.
+In 1964, the company entered the international market under its new name, chosen for its friendly, soft sound that suggests a diminutive term for “nut.”
+The name is easy to remember and evokes warmth, emphasizing the key ingredient.
 The Nutella logo stands out due to its design.
 The first letter in rich black contrasts with the other letters in bright red.
-This design draws the eye and represents Nutella’s deep flavor and quality.
-The black suggests Nutella’s rich taste, while the red conveys passion, energy, and warmth.
+This design draws the eye and represents deep flavor and quality.
+The black suggests a rich taste, while the red conveys passion, energy, and warmth.
 Nutella has become known as a delicious treat that brings energy to people of all ages.

 1970 – today

 In the 1970s, as Nutella grew in popularity, its logo was redesigned to reflect its evolving status and widening global influence.
-The logo’s colors became brighter and the letters thicker, visually representing the spread’s increasing popularity and the brand’s growing recognition worldwide.
+The logo’s colors became brighter and the letters thicker, visually representing the spread’s growing popularity and the brand’s worldwide recognition.

 Font and Colors

-The Nutella logo stands out with its bold sans-serif typeface, which is bold, playful, and smooth.
+The Nutella logo stands out with its bold, playful, and smooth sans-serif typeface.
 This font, similar to Neue Singular H Black, is uniquely altered to add a dynamic feel to the design.
 A distinctive feature is the vertical stroke of the letter “T,” diagonally sliced, giving the logo a sense of motion and energy.
-Design emblem, including the scaled-down ‘t’ and the larger ‘ll,’ injects originality and movement, differentiating it from conventional logos.
+The design emblem, featuring the scaled-down ‘t’ and the larger ‘ll’, injects originality and movement, setting it apart from conventional logos.

 FAQ